 The Pentagon’s 2024 budget calls for funding bumps for recruiting and advertising by hundreds of millions and calls for a DOD report on efforts to expand military eligibility “by eliminating unnecessary disqualifying standards and modifying the recruitment standards and waiver process.”

 Typically, about half of the Army’s new recruits each year are high school seniors or recent graduates.
-But today’s recent grads enter a job market where only 15 to 20 percent of workers have just a high school education.
+But today’s recent grads enter a job market where only 15 to 20% of workers have just a high school education.
 As a result, young people are more likely to head to college after graduation, Wormuth said.

 And within the Army, more and more weapons, jobs and missions will rely on high tech equipment.